 The law regarding same sex marriage changed virtually overnight in Texas when the Supreme Court issued their decision on this subject back in 2015.
 With it, courts, county clerks and attorneys across our State had to scramble to keep up with the changing times and changing laws.

 If you have any questions on this subject or are interested in speaking to an attorney about a divorce please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 Our office represents clients from across southeast Texas and would be honored to do the same for you.
-A free of charge consultation is available with one of our licensed family law attorneys six days a week.
+A free-of-charge consultation is available with one of our licensed family law attorneys six days a week.

 Ebook